chadmichel/NeDLDevelopmentActivity/README.md

 }
 ```

-3. Create a new ShoppingListController.
+3. Create a new ShoppingListController in our .NET project.
+Controllers should go in the Controller folder.

 ```
 [ApiController]